CAPLTER/caplter-research-protocols/FluxTower/FluxTower_Protocol.md

 * Take note of the orientation of each instrument on the tower in Figure 2.
 Removing (and installing) each sensor from the tower is a complicated process which requires much care due to the precarious nature of this fieldwork, combined with the cost of the equipment and the tower:

     1. The operator should attend the ASU Fall Safety course prior to climbing the tower.
 Sign up for EHS Fall Protection - Safety at Heights through ASU Career EDGE.

-2. Remember to bring all the necessary fieldwork items and carrying cases prior to departure, and I recommend leaving for the site as early as possible (especially in summer).
-CAP-LTER field safety protocols also apply.
+    2. Remember to bring all the necessary fieldwork items and carrying cases prior to departure.

-**Figure 2: The instrumentation at the top of the tower**
+![alt text](Images/FluxTower_Fig2.PNG "Top of Flux Tower") **Figure 2: The instrumentation at the top of the tower**
-![alt text](Images/FluxTower_Fig2.PNG "Top of Flux Tower")

-3. To lower the tower, first remove the cables from the Velcro strip at the base of the tower.
-Locate the winching mechanism on the NW corner of the tower.
-Remove the nut and insert the winching arm into the mount; rotate counter-clockwise (cable out) to lower and clockwise (cable in) to raise the tower.
+    3. To lower the tower:
+        1. Remove the cables from the Velcro strip at the base of the tower
+        2. Locate the winching mechanism on the SNW corner of the tower
+        3. Remove the nut and insert the winching arm into the mount
+        4. Rotate counter-clockwise (cable out) to lower and clockwise (cable in) to raise the tower
             1. DO NOT LOWER TOWER BELOW 40 FEET AS IT WILL DAMAGE THE INSTRUMENT BOXES MOUNTED ON THE TOWER.
 There are clear duct tap markings on the tower base to indicate where the tower's inner section should be at 40 feet.

-4. You will need to bring with you up the tower: a small bag for easy access to tools and hardware storage (chalk bag); quick-draws on your harness to secure yourself to the tower; a 1/2-inch wrench; a karabiner or large bag to carry down the IRGA interface box; a small backpack for the IRGA; Allen wrenches (the middle one in the set in the toolbox, but I usually bring up the whole set because it's easier to grab in the bag); a cloth and either water or Windex (or some other cleaner) to clean the net radiometer.
+    4. You will need to bring with you up the tower: a small bag for easy access to tools and hardware storage (chalk bag); quick-draws on your harness to secure yourself to the tower; a 1/2-inch wrench; a karabiner or large bag to carry down the IRGA interface box; a small backpack for the IRGA; Allen wrenches; a cloth and either water or Windex (or some other cleaner) to clean the net radiometer.

     5. Use the Allen wrench to remove the IRGA's Nu-Rail assembly from the boom arm.
 Place the IRGA in the backpack, then remove the cable from it by pulling firmly.

     6. Take the opportunity to clean all four windows of the net radiometer.

     7. Remove the SDM and power cables from the IRGA interface box and let them dangle from the Hub.
 The only cable attached to the box should be the one you already unplugged from the sensor head in step 4.
 Remove the IRGA interface box with the 1/2-inch wrench.
 Loosen the two upper U-bolts first, then remove one, but resecure the U-bolt to the box without attaching it to the tower.
 Use a karabiner to hand that U-bolt from a tower strut.
 After removing the other two U-bolts and allowing the box to hang from the strut via the karabiner, you can then easily transfer the box frmo the strut to a loop on your harness via the karabiner.

     8. Place the IRGA in its carrier case for transport back to campus.
 THe calibration process requires the IRGA, the interface box, the cable between them, and a power cable.
 We have purchased an additional power cable to avoid disconnecting it from the Hub for calibration.
 Be sure to take the winch handle with you whenever you leave the tower!

     9. To reinstall, reverse steps 5 and 7 above.
 The IRGA should be installed ~40cm from the CSAT, at an angle of ~30&deg; from the vertical to allow water to drip from the sensor windows.

     10. On the ground, connect the laptop to the CR1000 using the RS-232 cable with USB adaptor.
 In LoggerNet, click on the "Connect" icon and "Connect" to the "CR1000".
 Check the Numeric Display #1 to make sure data values are shown (no NAN's) and all flags show "false".

     11. Once everything looks good, extend the tower to its full height (72 ft).
 You should hear a ratcheting sound while turning the winch.
 Ensure that the cables are not stuck on obstructions while raising the tower.
 The cables from the CSAT box to the hub should be on the south side of the tower to help avoid obstructions.
 The height of instruments can be checked with an inclinometer, a tape measure, and a bit of basic trigonometry.
 Secure all five cables (2 to the Hub, 2 to the radiometer, 1 to the T/RH probe) to the base of the tower with the Velcro strip.

 * Generally, re-installation takes more time than instrument removal due to the additional attention needed to install each sensor.
 Do fact the additional time needed (~1 hour) in your fieldwork plans.